-So, with stock prices looking pretty full in lots of areas, we took some profit from a few holdings that have enjoyed particularly strong runs, the largest of which was manufacturer of computer chip printers ASML.
-We used inflows over the month to add to existing holdings where prices looked more reasonable.
+So, with stock prices looking pretty full in lots of areas, we took some profit from a few holdings that have enjoyed particularly strong runs.
+These included internet titan Alphabet, design software developer Cadence, manufacturer of computer chip printers ASML, and luxury brand Estée Lauder.